PepikVaio/reMarkable_Year-Suspended/README.md

 [![download](https://img.shields.io/badge/download-latest_release-slategray)](https://github.com/PepikVaio/reMarkable_re-Planner_suspended/releases)

-If you are interested in the pro version, which does not include the watermark and adds the ability to fully configure the scheduler, feel free to contact me
+If you are interested in the pro version, which does not include the watermark and adds the ability to fully configure the screen, please feel free to contact me

 [![en](https://img.shields.io/badge/payment-en-blue.svg)](https://github.com/PepikVaio/reMarkable_re-Planner_suspended/blob/main/.github/PAYMENT.md)